-The following table sets forth for each Named Executive Officer, the value of option-based awards which vested during the year ended December 31, 2018 and the value of non-equity incentive plan compensation earned during the year ended December 31, 2018.
-The Corporation had 3,103,000 exercisable options at year end (1,720,000 at record date), however none were in the money at year end.
+The following table sets forth for each Named Executive Officer, the value of option-based awards which vested during the year ended December 31, 2020 and the value of non-equity incentive plan compensation earned during the year ended December 31, 2020.
+The Corporation had Nil exercisable options at year end (Nil at record date).
 The Corporation had nil share-based awards outstanding at the end of the most recently completed financial year.
+The Corporation has chosen not to renew the Share Option Plan in 2021.